FabricMC/fabric-docs/develop/debugging.md

 @[code lang=java transcludeWith=:::problems:using-logger](@/reference/latest/src/main/java/com/example/docs/debug/TestItem.java)

-The logger has different modes of printing text to the console.
-Depending on which method you used for the logger, the logged line can be displayed in different colors.
+The logger supports multiple modes of printing text to the console.
+Depending on which mode you use, the logged line will be displayed in different colors.

 ```java
 FabricDocsReferenceDebug.LOGGER.info("Neutral, informative text...");